International Food Assistance

 U.S. food aid, a vital component of U.S. overseas humanitarian assistance and foreign policy, is particularly important given todays environment of increasing frequency of emergencies and growing global food insecurity.

 The United States is the largest donor of international food assistance.
-It has recently spent about $2 billion per year to provide international food assistance to food-insecure countriesabout two-thirds in emergency food assistance to avert humanitarian crises, and about one-third for nonemergency food assistance to support development in agriculture and related sectors.
+It has recently spent about $2 billion per year to provide international food assistance to food-insecure countries—in both emergency food assistance to avert humanitarian crises and development assistance to support agriculture and related sectors.

 - U.S. food aid provides crucial life-saving calories, but food rations designed for short-term food insecurity may not provide adequate nutrition during longer-term food emergencies.